Hospitality sector warns over hit of up to £350m from latest rail strikes

 The Rail, Maritime and Transport union (RMT) has also announced two 48-hour strikes by London Overground workers over the next two months in a separate dispute over pay.

-Michael Kill, chief executive officer of the NTIA, said: “Our industry is on the brink of collapse, with billions of lost revenue, increased taxes, and the devastating closure of numerous businesses.
+NITA chief executive Michael Kill said: “Our industry is on the brink of collapse, with billions of lost revenue, increased taxes, and the devastating closure of numerous businesses.

 “This has not only impacted livelihoods but has also led to a decline in the vibrancy of cities and towns nationwide.